gavinsimpson/coenocliner/README.md

 packages of coenocliner.

-If you use Hadley Wickham's **devtools** package then you can install ggvegan directly from github using functions that devtools provides.
+If you use Hadley Wickham's **devtools** package then you can install coenocliner directly from github using functions that devtools provides.
 To do this, install **devtools** from CRAN via

     install.packages("devtools")